Elizabeth Quay: Description

-Announcements and construction
+Announcement and construction

 In February 2011, Premier Colin Barnett and Perth Lord Mayor Lisa Scaffidi confirmed plans for the project and funding which included $270 million from the 2011/12 state budget.
 The total government outlay would be $440 million with $134 million recovered from property sales to developers.

 The project created significant changes to adjacent features such as Riverside Drive, Barrack Square and environs.
 Other nearby sites such as Supreme Court Gardens and Langley Park were affected through changes in use or additional use.
 Nearby heritage listed Lawson Apartments and the Weld Club were affected due to pile driving and obstruction of views.

 The JJ Talbot Hobbs memorial, a feature of Anzac Day ceremonies for over sixty years, was relocated to the entrance of the Supreme Court Gardens.
 The Esplanade Kiosk, built in 1927 in the Federation Arts and Crafts style, was dismantled and rebuilt, brick by brick, as a kiosk on the island feature in the new inlet.

-While some of the trees in the reserve and surrounding areas were retained, the Moreton Bay Figs along Barrack Street were removed and replaced with London plane trees.
+While some of the trees in the reserve and surrounding areas were retained, the Moreton Bay Figs along Barrack Street were removed and replaced with London planes.

 The State Government identified project returns in the order of $1.7 million on the sale of real estate sites to commercial developers, with the whole development projected as a $2.6 billion investment opportunity.
 There was debate on the speculative nature of the estimates.

 The Metropolitan Redevelopment Authority launched a publicity campaign for the development, with the slogan "The river.
 The city.
 Together again." and also had a range of panels on screens surrounding the development site repeating anecdotes about the former esplanade area, as well as text of the material found on the website, and other public relations material.

 On 21 April 2012, the MRA released new design guidelines for the development and called for submissions on a second amendment to the Metropolitan Region Scheme.
 The Minister for Planning granted approval for public comment on the redevelopment scheme and amendments, and the Metropolitan Redevelopment Board approved the Draft Perth Waterfront Design Guidelines.
 MRA chairman Eric Lumsden made comment on the MRA role in the process.